bravoyourlif/Chaeyeon-Portfolio/README.md

 Introduction
 ==========================
-I am currently studying urban planning at UIUC.
-I have a background in computer science and engineering.
+I am currently a first year master student at Department of Urban and Regional Planning, University of Illinois at Urbana-Champaign (UIUC).
 My interest revolves in analyzing and solving convoluted urban issues through data science.
 I hope to contribute to building sustainable and equitable city through transdisciplinary studies in urban planning and data science.
 Apart from my academic interest, I love Korean indie music, ballet, coffee, and cooking then eating!

 I am an active member of the Korean Youth Climate Change Network, BIGWAVE.
 I engage in the researcher network and participate in climate change related studies in the group.
 I am also working as a graduate team staff in Korean Student Association (KSA) at Urbana-Champaign, Illinois.
 ***